mulhoon/score.js/README.md

 # levelup.js

-**levelup.js** is a small (2kb) javascript module to manage player progress across gaming levels.
+**levelup.js** is micro javascript module to manage player progress across gaming levels.
 DEMO: http://mulhoon.github.io/levelup.js/

 *This is a work in progress*